Some of your Questions:

 Q. When was AAC first developed?

-AAC was developed in 1924 by a Swedish architect, who was looking for a light weight building material with properties of good thermal insulation, sound resistant, solid structure and easy to work.
+AAC was developed in 1924 by a Swedish architect, who was looking for a lightweight building material with properties of good thermal insulation, sound resistance, solid structure, and ease of work.

 Q. What are Aero Lite AAC blocks made of ?

-Aero Lite AAC blocks are manufactured by using sand mixed with cement, lime, gypsum water, and an aerating agent (Almina).
-The resultant building material, comprising millions of tiny air pores.
+Aero Lite AAC blocks are manufactured by using sand mixed with cement, lime, gypsum, water, and an aerating agent (Almina).
+The resultant building material comprises millions of tiny air pores.

 Q. What is the life of AAC?

-Life of AAC is same as other cement concrete i.e. 60+ years.
+The life of AAC is the same as other cement concrete i.e. 60+ years.

 Q. How much lighter is AAC than other wall masonry materials?

-AAC is almost three times lighter than Red bricks or concrete blocks/bricks.
+AAC Block weighs almost three times less than other building materials such as red bricks or concrete blocks.

 Q. What are the advantages of using Aero Bricks?